Coordinator: Denise Farag, dfarag, x2615, T.J. Day 213

 Transfer Advisor: Denise Farag

-The Sport Management minor is an interdisciplinary program designed to allow students the opportunity to obtain theoretical knowledge in the fields of business, economics, philosophy, and health and human performance and apply it to the study of sport management.
+The Sport Management minor is an interdisciplinary program designed to allow students the opportunity to obtain theoretical knowledge in the fields of business, economics, mass communication, philosophy, and health and human performance and apply it to the study of sport management.
 Courses in this minor encourage critical analysis of the cultural and social significance of sport, the need for ethical and moral decision-making and the role of sport as business.